• Skip to primary navigation

 8. Under promise, over deliver

 When there are budget cuts, who are the people to get the axe first?
 The under-performers, of course.
 Then the good people, then the great people, then the people editors cry at having to let go.
 Be that person.
-There’s no guarantee that you won’t be let go, but you’ll be the last one.
+There’s no guarantee they won’t let you go, but you’ll be the last one.

 And as soon as they’re ready to hire again, you’ll be the first person they think of.